dradis/dradis-ce/CONTRIBUTING.md

 # How to contribute

-Third-party patches are essential for keeping dradis great.
+Third-party patches are essential for keeping Dradis great.
 We simply can't access the huge number of platforms and myriad configurations for running dradis.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we